 The trail surface varies enormously.
 You'll walk on well-worn stone paths, natural rocky ground, steep stone staircases built into hillsides, and occasionally snow-covered sections at higher elevations depending on the time of year.
 None of it requires technical skill.
 All of it requires patience, solid footwear, and a reasonable level of physical fitness.

-The highest-traffic sections particularly between Lukla and Namche Bazaar also involve sharing the trail with yak trains carrying supplies to teahouses higher up.
+The highest-traffic sections — particularly between Lukla and Namche Bazaar — also involve sharing the trail with yak trains carrying supplies to teahouses higher up.
 This is part of the experience.
-Always step to the uphill side when a yak train passes (they don't steer particularly well), watch your footing, and enjoy the fact that you're moving through a living, working mountain economy, not just a scenic attraction.
+Always step to the uphill side when a yak train passes (they don't steer particularly well), watch your footing, and enjoy the fact that you're moving through a living, working mountain economy.

 This is the part of the conversation where we like to slow down, because the internet does a poor job of giving a straight answer here.

 Some blogs will tell you the EBC trek is "easy" and "anyone can do it."
-Others will describe it like a survival mission.
-Neither is accurate, and both set you up for the wrong mindset going in.
+Others describe it like a survival mission.
+Neither is accurate.

 Here's our honest assessment, after years of guiding people of all ages and fitness levels through this route: